mazarynio/mazaryn-python/README.md

-# Project's Title
+## Project's Title

 Mazaryn

-# Description
+## Description

-Distributed Social Network that allows users interact with each other as well as offering a social market place platform.
+> Distributed Social Network that allows users interact with each other as well as offering a social market place platform.

-# Prerequsites
+## Prerequsites

-The following depenencies need to be installed for smooth running
+> The following depenencies need to be installed for smooth running
-1. django
+> 1. django
-2. pillow
+> 2. pillow
-3. django rest framework
+> 3. django restframework
-4. django-cors-headers
+> 4. django-cors-headers
+> 5. channels
+> 6. channels-redis

+>> Open terminal/command prompt and run:
+>> - `python manage.py migrate`
+>> - `python manage.py createsuperuser`